 The Farmers’ Almanac and Canadian Farmers’ Almanac, which feature our trademark orange and green cover, are sold in supermarkets, drugstores, bookstores, and retail outlets throughout North America, as well as online.
-The Farmers’ Almanac also publishes a 64-page promotional version that businesses can personalize and distribute to customers.
+The Farmers’ Almanac also publishes a 64-page branded version that businesses can customize and distribute to customers.

 How does a publication that started back in 1818 remain popular in today’s world?

 Always close to the earth, always dedicated to living in harmony with nature, and always astonishing readers with amazingly accurate weather predictions, the Farmers’ Almanac is more popular than ever.
 The reason is simple; smart living never goes out of style.

 In fact, the definitive issue of our age is environmental conservation, and the Farmers’ Almanac was the authority on hacks, sustainable, and green long before those words became trendy.

 Now, thanks to our world-class multimedia Web site and our ever-expanding social media efforts, we’re able to bring the down-home wit and wisdom that made the Farmers’ Almanac a household name to millions.
 In fact, Farmers’ Almanac reaches a growing national audience of over 18 million adults via print and digital media—including 1.2 million Facebook followers, 36,200 on Twitter, 84,000 on Instagram, and 13,000 on Pinterest … and growing.